hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 Web server listening at: http://localhost:3000
 Browse your REST API at http://localhost:3000/explorer

-Open a web browser and navigate to [http://localhost:3000/explorer]()
+Open a web browser and navigate to the URL http://localhost:3000/explorer

 You should see the LoopBack API Explorer, allowing you to inspect and test the generated REST API.